 sudo apt install dirmngr software-properties-common apt-transport-https curl -y

 First, you will need to import the GPG key and the repository.
-Fortunately, this process is simple, and you’ll always have the most up-to-date version available on your Debian system.
+Fortunately, this process is simple, and you’ll always have the most up-to-date packages on your Debian system.

 Import the GPG key with the following command: